pretzelhammer/rust-blog/posts/tour-of-rusts-standard-library-traits.md

 - Use associated types when there should only be a single impl of the trait per type.
 - Use generic types when there can be many possible impls of the trait per type.

-Let's say we want to define a trait called `Add` which allows us to add values together.
+Let's say we want to define a trait called `Add` that allows us to add values together.
 Here's an initial design and impl that only uses associated types:

 ```rust
 trait Add {